 Buildbot-0.8.9 introduced "new-style steps", with an asynchronous run method.
 In the remaining 0.8.x releases, use of new-style and old-style steps were supported side-by-side.
 In 0.9.x, old-style steps are emulated using a collection of hacks to allow asynchronous calls to be called from synchronous code.
-This emulation is imperfect, and you are strongly encouraged to rewrite any custom steps as New-Style Build Steps.
+This emulation is imperfect, and you are strongly encouraged to rewrite any custom steps as New-Style Build Steps in Buildbot 0.9.0.